You will enroll in courses at Queen Mary University of London and have the option of completing an Internship or Independent Study with Arcadia.

 When searching for courses, you must filter so that the “Associates” option reads “yes.”
 It is also important to pay attention to course levels:

 - Level 4 / First Year - Introductory, No background required

 - Level 5 / Second Year - Sophomore and Junior level.
-Will need some background, plus satisfy relevant pre-requisites
+Some background, plus relevant pre-requisites

 - Level 6 / Final Year - Senior, Advanced.
-Will need significant prior knowledge (at least 5-6 prior courses in the subject, plus satisfy relevant pre-requisites).
-You can only take level 6 courses if you have a very strong background in the subject.
+5-6 prior courses in the subject, plus relevant pre-requisites

 - Level 7 - Graduate level; you cannot take these.